Are you an empath who feels that they know everything there is to about being one? Well, there are more vital truths you can discover as an empath.

 It is both a blessing and a curse to feel everything so very deeply. – Unknown

-Later, in my early 20’s – the years of my “awakening” – I continued to juggle relationships, work, education and eventually chronic illnesses that came as a result of the constant emotion tension I was under, and knew nothing of how to deal with.
+Later, in my early 20’s – the years of my “awakening” – I continued to juggle relationships, work, education, and eventually chronic illnesses that came as a result of the constant emotional tension I was under and knew nothing of how to deal with.

 (If you want to discover whether you’re an empath, go to this article.)

 1. It is not necessary to take responsibility for other people’s hurt.

 If you are an empath you are finely tuned to the pain of other people, tend to internalize it as your own.
 Remember that there is only so much you can genuinely do to help other people.
 Of course, you can try to help them or guide them as much as you see fit, but at the end of the day, the person experiencing the original pain must be willing to help themselves for any true healing to occur.

 Often our caring natures blind us to the fact that many people don’t want, or aren’t prepared to be fixed because they are content in the safety of their misery.

 2. Go into your pain rather than trying to escape from it.

 It sounds counter-intuitive doesn’t it, “going into your pain”!
 But it’s a very important step to releasing the pent up energy inside of you.
 When we are preoccupied with escaping, repressing, and avoiding our pain, we perpetuate the cycle of our suffering.